 Also See Tithing - God's Plan or Man’s Design?

 Many believers have been taught that tithing is a command of God for Christians today.
 Were one to ask most teachers of tithing to cite a passage of Scripture supporting the practice, a few verses - I like to call them "the usual suspects" - can be rounded up.
 Frequently, only parts of Scripture passages are cited, and they are usually rendered out of context.
 Also Note that the Apostle Paul never once appealed to tithing even though he obviously often suffered financial difficulties.
 However, he wrote rather a lot about FREELY giving financial support where one is able.
 (In-depth Article)

 The sheer number of churches preaching the Prosperity doctrine, and the size of some of those involved, drew the attention of Time Magazine not so long ago.
 Their September 2006 cover story called Does God Want You to Be Rich? was described by Albert Mohler (ninth president of Southern Baptist Theological Seminary in Louisville, Kentucky) as "fair, balanced, and devastating".

-They stated that according to their own poll (Emphasis Added]
+Time stated that according to their own poll (Emphasis Added)

 17% of Christians surveyed said they considered themselves part of such a movement, while a full 61% believed that God wants people to be prosperous.
 And 31%--a far higher percentage than there are Pentecostals in America--agreed that if you give your money to God, God will bless you with more money.